kohrongying/blog/src/posts/2022/12/sg-to-us.md

 Whole thing took 30-45 minutes

-### Receiving
+### Being notified for pickup
 I got email/sms to pick it up about 1-2 business days after my interview.
 Blazing fast!
 I was told 5-7 business days.

+There are 2 modes for passport collection
-2 modes - pick up (I chose from Chinatown) or delivery (extra $$)
+1) Pick up (I chose from Chinatown)
+2) Delivery (extra $$)

+Things to note:
-Visa itself has validity of 12-18 months but mine was 18 months LCA validity is around 3 years
+- Visa itself has validity of 12-18 months but mine was 18 months
+- LCA validity is around 3 years
-Need to renew the H1-B1 visa around 6 months before expiry
+- Need to renew the H1-B1 visa around 6 months before expiry
+- What determines your length of stay is not the LCA nor visa expiry, but Form I-94 when you cross US borders

 ## Moving
 This is really based on your own discretion, summer/winter clothes, your devices, some dried foods / microwave meals for the first few days.